andyatkinson/andyatkinson.github.io/_posts/2021-09-29-unlogged-tables-bulk-inserts-returning.md

 ### Summary

-In this post we covered unlogged tables, the `returning` keyword, and bulk inserts.
+In this post we covered unlogged tables, the `returning` clause, and bulk inserts.

 This strategy may not actually be useful in practice, but I thought it was interesting to learn more about unlogged tables and think about how they might be used as a temporary store.